belzecue/Terrain3D_wiki/Building-From-Source.md

 ## 5. Build the extension

+By default `scons` will build the debug library which works for the editor and debug exports.
+You can add `target=template_release` to build the release version.

 ```
 Terrain3D/godot-cpp$ cd ..

+# To build the debug library
 Terrain3D$ scons

+# To build both debug and release versions sequentially (bash command line)
+Terrain3D$ scons && scons target=template_release

 ```

 Upon success you should see something like this at the end: